LioQing/webgpu-workshop-2025/README.md

 }
 ```

+#### Overview of the structure

-We can see the structure is actually very similar to the rendering code, only that we have two pipelines: one for rendering and one for computing.
-We just need to use the device's [`createComputePipeline`](https://developer.mozilla.org/en-US/docs/Web/API/GPUDevice/createComputePipeline) method to create the compute pipeline, and then use the encoder's [`beginComputePass`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/beginComputePass) method to create a compute pass.
+We can see the structure is actually very similar to the rendering code, only that we have two pipelines:
+- Render pipeline for rendering the circles.
+- Compute pipeline for simulating the movement of the circles.

+#### Instancing and indexed rendering

 Since in this program we are rendering a lot of circles, we can use instancing to render them efficiently by passing the number of instances as the second argument to the [`draw`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/draw) or [`drawIndexed`](https://developer.mozilla.org/en-US/docs/Web/API/GPUCommandEncoder/drawIndexed) method.